 There are many factors to consider when choosing your fuel card program.
-You should carefully consider pricing, acceptance and controls, among other factors.
-But something that is often overlooked during implementation is how best to assign your fuel cards.
-It’s not just how you label your cards but what system you choose – driver fuel cards or vehicle cards – will make a difference in your day-to-day operations, so be sure to consider both scenarios.
+You should carefully consider pricing, available locations, acceptance and controls, and other factors.
+But something that is often overlooked during implementation is how best to assign your cards.
+The system you choose – driver cards or vehicle cards – will make a difference in your day-to-day operations, so be sure to consider both scenarios.